-Utilities are implementing big data discovery and analytics tool to better manage energy flow and distribution, among other key benefits.
+Utilities are implementing big data discovery and analytics tools to better manage energy flow and distribution, among other key benefits.
 But what are the benefits to the utility’s customers - government, commercial and residential energy users - as the power grid integrates these “smart data” enhancements?

 A power grid that collects and analyzes volumes of data in real-time can serve as the foundation for those municipalities wishing to become ‘smart cities'.
 Deep insights into citywide energy use can help cities conserve energy and save money, from managing street lights and facilities to charging public vehicles.